curtiskokuloku/Snake-Game/README.md

-# Snake Game in Python
+# Snake Game

 <img src="snake-demo.gif" width="400"/>

 ## Project Description

-> The Snake Game Project is a classic recreation of the popular snake game where players navigate a snake around the screen to eat food pellets, thereby growing longer.
-This project aims to provide an engaging and interactive gaming experience for users, allowing them to control the snake's movements using arrow keys.
-Developed using Python and the Turtle graphics library, this project showcases object-oriented programming principles, game development concepts, and user interface design.
+> Classic Tetris game created in Python using the Turtle graphics library.
+Aims to deliver a fun and interactive gaming experience.
+Demonstrates expertise in Python programming and graphical user interface design.

 ## Technologies Used